shady248/alx-low_level_programming/0x12-singly_linked_lists/README.md

-this is the folder dor the singly linked list for the ALX SE Programme
+##This is the folder for the singly linked list for the ALX SE Programme

 ## Files
 All of the following files are programs written in C: